linz/nz-facilities/db/docs/source/introduction.rst

 .. figure:: _static/facilities_diagram.png
    :scale: 100 %
-   :alt: attribution of building outlines using facility polygons
+   :alt: attribution of building outlines using facility boundaries

    Image 1.
 Example of process to attribute building outlines from authoritative source.